locka99/cpp-to-rust-book/fixing_problems_in_c_cpp/splitting_code_between_headers_and_sources.md

 }
 ```

-This solution is known as Pimpl pattern and while it can work to protect consumers and speed up builds it also adds complexity and overhead to development.
-It's also optional and many pieces of code wouldn't do it, couldn't do it or would only do it to varying degrees.
+This solution is known as Pimpl (private implementation) pattern and while it can work to protect consumers and speed up builds it also adds complexity and overhead to development.
+Instead of 2 definitions of a class to maintain (header / source) you now have 4(!) because there is a public and private impl class.
+Changing the signature of a method means changing it in potentially 4 places, plus the line in the public class that invokes the private counterpart.

-For example one reason it couldn't be used is that the implementation class is heap allocated.
-Code that creates a lot of small objects on the heap could contribute to heap fragmentation.
+One danger for Pimpl is that the private class is allocated from the heap.
+Code that uses a lot of temporary Pimpl objects could contribute to heap fragmentation.

 Note 1: Remember the rule of three?
 That applies to this object too.
 The example doesn't show it but if we copy constructed or assigned ComplexThing to another instance we'd be in a heap of trouble.
 So on top of the issues with making PImpl work we also have to prevent the other ones.
-The easiest way to lock it down would be to derive from boost::noncopyable if you were using boost.
+The easiest way to lock it down would be to derive from `boost::noncopyable` if you were using boost or make the copy constructor `private`, or use delete it in C++11.

 ## How Rust helps

 In Rust the definition and the implementation are the same thing.

-TODO use ComplexThing
+So immediately we have exactly one thing to maintain.

 Writing a function defines the function.
 Let's assume we have a functions.rs file